 They’re also packed with fiber and an excellent way to teach your dog to catch treats in the air.

-Peaches can help fight infections, and they're an excellent source of vitamin A and fiber.
-Just remember, the pits also have cyanide, so be sure to remove those first.
+Peaches can help fight infections, and they’re an excellent source of vitamin A and fiber.
+Just remember, peach pits also contain cyanide, so be sure to remove them first.
 Avoid canned peaches because they contain high amounts of added sugar.

 Pears are great for dogs too.
-They're high in vitamins K and C, copper, and fiber.
-Some people say it even reduces the risk of a stroke.
+They’re high in vitamins K and C, copper, and fiber.
 Make sure that, just like peaches, you cut the fruit into small chunks and remove the pit.

-Apples are great sources of vitamins A and C. They're full of fiber for your pup.
-Remember to remove the core and the seeds first, and cut them up first.
+Apples are great sources of vitamins A and C. They’re full of fiber for your pup.
+Remember to remove the core and the seeds first, and cut them into thin slices.

 More Great Treats